Alzheimer’s and Memory Loss: Understanding Forgetfulness

 Reading Time: 11 minutes

 Alzheimer’s disease, known for inducing a gradual deterioration of memory and cognitive abilities, impacts approximately 5.8 million individuals in the United States.
-Globally, including in the UK, the disease affects nearly 50 million people.
+Globally, including in the , the disease affects nearly 50 million people.

 It is important to understand how memories are formed and retrieved in order to grasp the complexities of forgetfulness associated with Alzheimer’s.